 UGT1A1 & Thyroid Hormone Metabolism

 Numerous anecdotal observations from my clients with UGT1a1 genetic polymorphisms suggest a wide spectrum of related symptoms.
-A common finding is the association between total bilirubin levels and thyroid hormones, T4 and RT3.
+A common finding is the association between total bilirubin levels and thyroid hormones, T4 and Reverse T3 (RT3).
 I’ve observed a trend towards a positive association between them.
-In other words, when bilirubin levels are higher, T4 and RT3 levels also move higher.
+In other words, when bilirubin levels are higher, thyroxine and RT3 levels also move higher.
 What’s the possible reason for this?
-UGT1a1 is one of several glucuronidation genes that control levels of T4 (R), and RT3 is also controlled by UGT glucuronidation (R).
-You must remember that the liver is integral in the metabolism and breakdown of hormones.
+UGT1a1 is one of several glucuronidation enzymes that control levels of thyroxine (Kato, Ikushiro, et al; 2008), and Reverse T3 level is also controlled by UGT glucuronidation (R).
+The liver is integral in the metabolism and breakdown of hormones.
 This is absolutely true of thyroid hormones.
 For individuals who have gone down the Reverse T3 rabbit hole trying to figure out why values are elevated, if you see that total bilirubin is simultaneously high, consider looking at your UGT1a1 genetics as the primary cause.
 The same may be true if your Free or Total T4 levels are trending on the higher side.

 UGT1A1 & Steroid Hormones: Estrogen